-Molokaʻi embodies Hawaiʻi's past in a place where culture thrives, replete with historical accounts, island legends and breathtaking landmarks.
-Guests won't find skyscrapers or stoplights, but those seeking a true retreat atmosphere will find Molokaʻi to be the perfect meetings destination and an ideal setting for team-building and pre- and post-meeting activities.
+Molokaʻi embodies Hawaiʻi’s past in a place where culture thrives, replete with historical accounts, island legends and breathtaking landmarks.
+Guests won't find skyscrapers or stoplights, but those seeking a true retreat atmosphere will find Molokaʻi to be the perfect setting for team-building and pre- and post-meeting activities.

 Group day trips to Molokaʻi, via a short flight or ferry ride, can lower blood pressure and change one’s view of the modern world in quiet escape from the bustle of urban life, making this island an ideal location for attendees to think, share ideas and get inspired.